 Kris returned to Los Angeles in 2010 to resume his editing career.
-During production breaks in Hollywood he's been invited numerous times to return to Singapore to conduct well received hands-on editing masterclasses "The Art of Editing" at the Singapore Media Academy.
+During production breaks in Hollywood he's been invited numerous times to return to Singapore to conduct workshops at Ngee Ann Polytechnic and editing masterclasses "The Art of Editing" at the Singapore Media Academy.

 Known for embracing emerging technologies, Kris pioneered the use of the Avid Media Composer for editing multi-camera comedies in the 1990's, and enthusiastically agreed to edit the very first high definition TV comedy series ("Titus") for a major television network (FOX).
 Although Kris has primarily used Avid for his TV projects since 1996, he embraces Final Cut Pro as well.
 Kris edited the series "Sid the Science Kid" (PBS) with FCP in 2008, a children's series using a revolutionary live animation system developed by Jim Henson Productions.